UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 ### Adding admin account

-After the setup has complete if you navigate to the servers desktop you will find a tool called **Cspconfigtool**, run this tool and navigate to the **Manage Accounts** tab, select **Add Account** and then fill out the details matching the admin accounts details on the VM you wish to replicate.
+After the setup has complete if you navigate to the configuration servers desktop you will find a tool called **Cspconfigtool**, run this tool and navigate to the **Manage Accounts** tab, select **Add Account** and then fill out the details matching the admin accounts details on the VM you wish to replicate.

 ![List Azure Stack VM Extensions Output](images/azs-siterecovery-account-manager.png)

 ### Enable replication

-Make sure you've completed all the tasks in Step 1: Prepare machine.
+Make sure you've completed all the tasks in **Step 1: Preparation of VM's**.
 Then enable replication as follows:

 1. Under **Protected items** select **Replicated items**.
 2. Select **+Replicate**.